 The GET request should be accompanied by the two optional query parameters shown below.

 The _DASH_pathway parameter shall contain a value of the currently selected BaseURL@serviceLocation, contained in double-quotes.
 If playback has not yet started due to this being the first request with @queryBeforeStart set to true, then the_DASH_pathway parameter shall be omitted.
-If multiple @serviceLocation attributes are being currently matched, for example in the Location element and in a BaseURL element, or if multiple @serviceLocation attributes have been matched since the last steering server request, then all matched @serviceLocation attributes shall be listed, separated by a comma delimiter and contained within a single set of double-quotes.
+If multiple @serviceLocation attributes are being currently matched, for example in the Location element or in a BaseURL element, or if multiple @serviceLocation attributes have been matched since the last steering server request, then all matched @serviceLocation attributes shall be listed, separated by a comma delimiter and contained within a single set of double-quotes.

 The _DASH_throughput parameter represents a current prediction of media download throughput observed by the client, in units of integer bits per second, from the applied @serviceLocation.
 The exact method of bit rate estimation may vary by client.
 If the client has multiple throughput estimates available, for example from demuxed audio and video downloads, then it should report the higher of the available estimates.
 If playback has not yet started due to this being the first request with @queryBeforeStart set to true, or if the throughput value is unknown for other reasons, then the_DASH_throughput parameter should be omitted.
 If the _DASH_pathway parameter value references multiple serviceLocations, then the _DASH_throughput parameter value shall consistent of a comma separated list of throughput values, sequenced such that the n'th item in the _DASH_throughput list applies to the n'th item in the _DASH_pathway list.